 Pet adoption saves lives.
 Adopt a pet and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-We are a chapter of the National House Rabbit Society and the only one in the state of Illinois.
 We aim to not only aid in the care of neglected rabbits and facilitate adoption into caring homes, but to educate the public on the proper care and the needs of house rabbits in the hopes of decreasing the number of unwanted and abandoned buns.

 The House Rabbit Society of Chicago is a 501(c)3 organization.
 We work entirely off of donations from people like you.
 Since we are an all volunteer organization, 100% of the donations we receive go to the care and rehabilitation of our rescue rabbits and help fund our educational programs which promote proper rabbit care and responsible ownership.
 Donations are tax deductible and can be made online or by mail.